 For dinner, we went to the Bar Crêperie Atao Aman in Morgat.
 A nice place if you want to sip a few cocktails before going for the traditional crepes’ fest!

-Last day it is...
-We only had our morning free, so we decided to head for one of Brittany’s greatest ruins... the abbey of Landévennec.
-The location is simply splendid: where the Aulne river gets in the bay of Brest.
+The last day it is… We only had our morning free, so we decided to head for one of Brittany’s greatest ruins… the abbey of Landévennec.
+The location is simply splendid: where the Aulne river gets into the bay of Brest.
 The abbey’s ruins can be visited and a good number of signs and explanations help you imagine how it was before.
-Next to the ruins, a modern museum gathers nice artifacts and gives you the keys to understand past and present times in Landévennec.
+Next to the ruins, a modern museum gathers nice artifacts and gives you the keys to understanding past and present times in Landévennec.

-Airbnb was maybe our best idea in this trip!
+- Airbnb was maybe our best idea for this trip!
 Many options available and a great opportunity to bond with locals, who will be glad to share tips and ideas for your trip